-At Burt & Davies we believe that
+At Burt & Davies we believe that:

 - Lawyers should always provide clear and transparent information about their fee arrangements.

-Unfortunately, not all lawyers share our commitment!
-It is important that you understand as much as possible about the way in which fees are calculated before you enter into any fee agreement.
+You need to understand as much as possible about the way fees are calculated before you enter into any fee agreement.
 Lawyers have to enter into agreements with their clients that detail how fees are to be charged.

 In all cases, clients are required to meet the cost of out of pocket expenses that we incur in conducting the claim.
 Out of pocket expenses include such things as hospital and medical report fees.
-In other words, out of pocket expenses are amounts that we have to pay to third parties to obtain information important to the claim.
+They are amounts that we actually have to pay to third parties to obtain information or evidence which is important to the claim.

 We are happy for prospective clients to obtain independent legal advice about our fee arrangements.
 Further, we are happy to negotiate the terms of our retainer.